-Manhunt On For Wisconsin Fugitive Joseph Jakubowski Who Stole Guns And Targeted Trump With Manifesto
+Manhunt On For Wisconsin Fugitive Joseph Jakubowski Who Allegedly Stole Guns, Targeted Trump With Manifesto

-The dragnet has been widened in the manhunt for Wisconsin fugitive Joseph Jakubowski; the 32-year-old stands accused sending an anti-government manifesto to Donald Trump after burglarizing a gun store.
-The alleged burglary of the Armageddon Gun Shop took place on Tuesday in Janesville, Wisconsin, and according to police Jakubowski managed to make off with 16 guns, including several high-caliber assault rifles.
+The dragnet has been widened in the manhunt for Wisconsin fugitive Joseph Jakubowski.
+The 32-year-old stands accused of sending an anti-government manifesto to Donald Trump after burglarizing a gun store.
+The alleged burglary of the Armageddon Gun Shop took place on Tuesday in Janesville, Wisconsin, and according to police, Jakubowski managed to make off with 16 guns, including several high-caliber assault rifles.

 Have info on Joseph Jakubowski?
 Call 1-800-CALL-FBI.
 Up to a $10,000 Reward for details leading to his arrest. pic.twitter.com/mWEa85mZ06